 In promoting themselves as a convenient and cheap alternative to taxi cabs, Uber has often discouraged tipping by emphasizing that tips are already included in the fare.
 When I began using Uber, I assumed the drivers were well compensated.
-However, when the company began advertising its services as being cheaper than taxi cabs, I looked into this further and discovered that most UberX drivers earn $16 – $30 per hour – that’s before expenses are factored in.
+However, when the company began advertising its services as being cheaper than taxi cabs, I looked into this further.
+I discovered that most UberX drivers earn $16 – $30 per hour.
+That’s before expenses are factored in.
 I’ve read other accounts of drivers working hard and coming away with nothing more than minimum wage.

 It’s baffling that Uber would discourage leaving tips when some drivers are pulling in minimum wage.
-What’s more, Uber offers passengers the option to add tips for Taxi services but not for UberX drivers, which I think is really unfair – especially since Uber competitor Lyft does offer passengers the option to add a tip.
+What’s more, Uber offers passengers the option to add tips for Taxi services but not for UberX drivers.
+I find that really unfair.
+Especially since Uber competitor Lyft does offer passengers the option to add a tip.
 After reading more about some of the issues drivers deal with, I’ve decided UberX drivers should be tipped.
 Here are five reasons why:

 What are your thoughts on this?
 Do you tip UberX drivers?